alisadri1993/ExceptionVsConditional/README.md

-# Why Validation checks Should Be Preferred Over Exception Handling
+# Why Validation Checks Should Be Preferred Over Exception Handling

 ## Introduction